-In an experimental session, each subject completed approximately 25 repetitions of a full circuit consisting of sitting (S), standing (St), level ground walking (LW), ascending/descending a ramp with a 10° slope (RA/RD), and ascending/descending a four-step staircase (SA/SD).
+In an experimental session, each subject was barefoot and completed approximately 25 repetitions of a circuit consisting of sitting (S), standing (St), level ground walking (LW), ascending/descending a ramp with a 10° slope (RA/RD), and ascending/descending a four-step staircase (SA/SD) step-over-step.
+These activities were chosen because they encompass the different types of terrain likely encountered in community ambulation and were completed as a circuit in a 20 x 30 ft. room for practicality and for increasing the number of repetitions.
+A platform (30 in. tall) joined the staircase (7.75 in. rise, 10 in. run) and ramp (14 ft. long) to allow all possible transitions between these activities.
 Data from each circuit were divided into two segments and recorded as separate trials.
-Odd-numbered trials consisted of S St LW SA LW RD LW St S. Even-numbered trials consisted of S St LW RA LW SD LW St S. Trials during which sensors needed to be readjusted or the tether became tangled were excluded.
+Odd-numbered trials consisted of S St LW SA LW RD LW St S. Even-numbered trials consisted of S St LW RA LW SD LW St S. The total distance walked for each continuous segment was approximately 45 ft.
+Trials during which sensors needed to be repositioned or the tether became tangled were excluded.
 Subjects were instructed to freely transition between locomotor activities at their self-selected speed and breaks were routinely administered to avoid fatigue.
 The experimenter labeled the true locomotor intent of the subject using a key fob.
-Data collection took up to 1.5 hours.
+Data collection took up to 2 hours.

 2.3 Post-processing

 Heel contact and toe off gait events for each leg were reliably identified by finding peaks in the mean-subtracted and low-pass filtered (1st order Butterworth, 6 Hz) sagittal plane angular velocity (GY) of the shank segment using a threshold-based method similar to (Maqbool et al., 2016).
 Briefly, the largest peaks in angular velocity were first used to identify mid-swing events.
 Toe off events were identified by searching for peaks before each mid-swing event.
 Heel contact events were identified by searching for peaks after each preceding mid-swing event.
-Gait events identified using this algorithm were visually confirmed and false detections (e.g. pauses and trips) were ignored.
-EMG signals were high-pass filtered (4th order Butterworth) at 20 Hz and notch-filtered (4th order Butterworth) at 60, 120, 180 Hz to attenuate motion artifact and ambient interference.
-Goniometer and IMU signals were low-pass filtered (1st order Butterworth) at 10 and 25 Hz, respectively.
+Event switches were initially placed beneath the heel and first metatarsal of each foot but they triggered many false negatives and positives in our setup perhaps due to mechanical wear and/or foot placement on the staircase.
+Therefore, they were only used for validating the IMU-based segmentation technique.
+Gait events corrupted by motion artifacts (i.e. pauses and trips) were excluded.
+EMG signals were high-pass filtered (6th order Butterworth) at 20 Hz, low-pass filtered (6th order Butterworth) at 350 Hz, and notch-filtered (6th order Butterworth, 6 Hz width) at 60, 180, 300 Hz to attenuate motion artifact and ambient interference.
+Goniometer and IMU signals were low-pass filtered (6th order Butterworth) at 10 and 25 Hz, respectively.
 Joint velocities were indirectly computed by taking the central-difference numerical derivative of the joint position, and added to the goniometer channels.
-Manual thresholds on the knee position were used to identify periods of sitting (knee flexion greater than 75°) and standing (knee flexion less than 10°).